makimo/rules-for-young-programmers/README.md

 ## XXIII

 One might believe that constraints only impose restrictions on the thing being constrained.
 But an outdoor concrete bench, while still preventing you going straight through it, enables sitting as a new possible pattern of behaviour.
-Similarily, [constraints](https://cynefin.io/wiki/Constraints) shaping the reality of your program not necessarily just reduce the set of options at hand.
+Similarly, [constraints](https://cynefin.io/wiki/Constraints) shaping the reality of your program not necessarily just reduces the set of options at hand.

 ## XXIV

 Learn to appreciate functions, especially the pure ones.
-They are often simpler to concpetualize, because they can be considered in separation to the rest of the program.
+They are often simpler to conceptualize, because they can be considered in separation to the rest of the program.

 ## XXV